andrewbloese-00/prioritize-js/README.md

+## NOTE PROJECT IS BROKEN AFTER REACT UPDATES
+No longer functioning.
+May revisit this idea again in the future with NextJS

 # Requirements To Run
 In order to start this project, node must be installed on your machine.
 It can be found [here](https://nodejs.org/en/).
  * Make sure you download the LTS version NOT the current version.